SebbeSmith97/CTF-Writeups/friday13(){return json}/Hash Cracking/Prime Suspects/prime_suspects.md

 After some research I discovered that the hash is a **bcrypt**-hash with the **cost** of **05** and **salt tJ5qkcBGrjiRfZZAlkSsP.**

+We also got the followring information about the password:
+- Only consist of numbers [0-9]
+- At least 10 characters long
+- Can be found in the largest known Mersenne prime number [M136279841](M136279841.zip)

 ```bash
 cb@ideapad:~/Documents/CTF$ hashid hash.txt
 --File 'hash.txt'--